Skip to content

 In India, cross-examination of expert witnesses under the BNSS 2023 framework follows the adversarial procedure standard applicable to all witnesses.
 The Supreme Court's guidance in Anil Rishi indicates that courts should scrutinise the factual and methodological basis of expert opinions, and defence counsel in capital cases increasingly challenge psychological expert testimony on the basis of the instrument's cross-cultural validity in Indian populations, an objection that most Western-standardised instruments are vulnerable to.

-The practical preparation for cross-examination requires the forensic psychologist to anticipate: what is the weakest point of my methodology, what adverse findings did I consider and reject, what alternative hypotheses could explain the same data, and what are the stated limitations of the instruments I used.
-The expert who has already addressed these questions in the report is in a far stronger position than the expert who hopes the opposing party will not notice them.
+Practical preparation for cross-examination requires anticipating the weakest points of the methodology, the adverse findings considered and rejected, the alternative hypotheses that could explain the same data, and the stated limitations of the instruments used.
+An expert who has already addressed these questions in the written report is in a far stronger position under cross-examination than one who has not.

 A structural feature of forensic psychology practice that produces recurring professional tension is the distinction between the party-retained expert and the court-appointed expert.
 In most jurisdictions, both models operate, and the expert should understand clearly which role they are occupying at any given moment.

 The party-retained expert is instructed by one party to the proceedings, typically the prosecution or defence in criminal cases, or the plaintiff or defendant in civil cases.
 The expert's opinion may favour the retaining party, but the overriding duty to the court limits what the expert can do in service of that preference.
 The expert can legitimately emphasise the strongest interpretation of the data that the evidence supports, but cannot suppress adverse findings or refuse to acknowledge limitations.
-In the US, the practice of attorney-client privilege over the expert's preparatory work has been curtailed by rule changes in Rule 26 FRCP in 2010, which now require disclosure of the facts or data considered by the expert and any exhibits prepared by the expert.
+In the US, rule changes to Rule 26 FRCP in 2010 extended work product protection to draft expert reports and most attorney-expert communications, while retaining a disclosure requirement for the facts or data considered by the expert and any exhibits prepared by the expert.

 The court-appointed expert is a neutral expert appointed by the court under its own authority rather than at the request of either party.
 In French civil law systems, the expert judiciaire is the primary model for court-ordered forensic evaluation.
 In Germany, the court-appointed forensic expert is the norm for psychiatric and psychological evaluations in criminal proceedings, with party-retained experts occupying a secondary role.
 In England and Wales, Rule 35.7 of the CPR allows the court to direct that expert evidence on a particular issue be given by a single jointly instructed expert agreed by the parties, a model that reduces adversarial dynamics but can create its own tensions when the parties cannot agree on the expert or dispute the joint expert's conclusions.
 In India, the court-appointed medical or forensic examiner under BNSS 2023 provisions typically comes from the government forensic science laboratory or the designated government hospital, rather than being selected from private practice.